mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Armed combat aboard a ship has two important features that require further description: stacking and missed shots.
-Stacking is the order in which the boarding party or ship’s crew – or segment thereof

-- are arranged.
-Depending on which side an attack

-comes from, the first or last person in line receives the bulk of the attacks.
+Stacking is the order in which the boarding party or ship's crew – or segment thereof - are arranged.
+Depending on which side an attack comes from, the first or last person in line receives the bulk of the attacks.

 After a successful roll to hit, roll 2D.
 On a 9 or less